JuliaGraphics/Luxor.jl/docs/src/howto/createdrawings.md

 ### In-memory drawings

-You can choose to store drawings in memory.
+You can choose to store drawings in memory rather than use files.
 The advantage is that in-memory drawings are quicker, and the results can be passed as Julia data.
-Also, it's useful in some environments to not have to worry about writing files.
+Also, it's useful in some restricted environments to not have to worry about writing files.

 This syntax for the [`Drawing`](@ref) function: